-The ARC-PA has granted Accreditation-Continued status to the Physician Assistant Program.
+The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued status to the Seton Hall University Physician Assistant Program sponsored by Seton Hall University.
 Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.

 Students who graduate from an accredited program are eligible to sit for the national certification examination administered by the National Commission on the Certification of Physician Assistants (PANCE).

 The PANCE pass rates for first-time takers, by year of graduation is

 available here »

 The major goals of the Seton Hall University PA program are to:

 Provide a high quality, comprehensive didactic education which ensures graduates possess the basic science and clinical knowledge to serve as an effective PA.

 The primary outcome assessing PA program graduate knowledge is the PA National Certifying Examination.